 augmentation setting, using Unet++ [5] yields slightly better performance of 0.82 mPQ than using HoVer-Net [3].
-Compared to Unet++ with base augmentation, combining proposed random-level copy-paste augmentation with base augmentation provide gains of 0.2 PQ, 0.53 mPQ.
-Combining proposed source-level copy-paste augmentation with base augmentation provide gains of 0.21 PQ, 0.6 mPQ, which is slightly better performance than random-level.
-Table 2 shows comparative results for each method in terms of classes.
-Combining source-level copy-paste augmentation with baseline provide gains of 1.5, 0.12, 0.01, 1.79, 0.36 PQ for Neutrophil, Epithelial, Lymphocyte, Eosinophil, Connective, respectively except for slight decrease of 0.15 PQ for Plasma.
-Note that classes which are assigned high copy-paste weight (i.e. Neutrophil, Eosinophil) have significant improvement compared to other classes, which demonstrate our proposed method has effect of alleviating class imbalance by focusing more on insufficient classes.
-In the same vein, Fig. 2 shows visualization comparison between baseline and baseline with the proposed copy-paste augmentation demonstrating augmentation demonstrating segmentation quality improvements for insufficient classes.
-Table 3 shows comparative results for each copy-paste augmentation according to α value.
-For the convenience of comparison, we set just two categories for α value: Soft, Hard.
-Soft means α is from uniform distribution (0, 0.5), which results in copy-pasting small number of objects.
-Hard means α is from uniform distribution (0, 1), which results in copy-pasting small and large number of objects at the same time.
-As shown in Table 3, there is no significant difference in mPQ for each copy-paste level between soft and hard but there is slight improvement (+0.3) in PQ for each copy-paste level when applying hard.
-Table 4 shows comparative results for each copy-paste augmentation according to application of overlapping when copy-pasting.
-In other words, assuming that the number of objects to copy-paste per class is the same, it shows the comparative results between pasting the objects to the candidate boxes (i.e., not overlapping with existing objects) or to a random area (i.e., overlapping with existing objects).
-Pasting objects to a random area instead of candidate boxes has little effect.
+Compared with Unet++ with base augmentation, combining proposed random-level copy–paste augmentation with base augmentation provided gains of 0.2 PQ, 0.53 mPQ.
+Combining the proposed source-level copy–paste augmentation with base augmentation provided gains of 0.21 PQ, 0.6 mPQ, which was slightly better performance than random-level.
+Table 2 summarizes the comparative results for each method in terms of classes.
+Combining source-level copy–paste augmentation with baseline provided gains of 1.5, 0.12, 0.01, 1.79, 0.36 PQ for Neutrophil, Epithelial, Lymphocyte, Eosinophil, and Connective, respectively, except for slight decrease of 0.15 PQ for Plasma.
+Note that classes that were assigned high copy–paste weight (i.e., Neutrophil, Eosinophil) had significant improvement compared with other classes, which demonstrated that the proposed method had an effect of alleviating class imbalance, by focusing more on insufficient classes.
+In the same vein, Fig. 2 shows the visualization comparison between base augmentation and the proposed copy–paste augmentation with base augmentation, demonstrating SQ improvements for insufficient classes.
+Table 3 summarizes the comparative results for each copy–paste augmentation according to α value.
+For the convenience of comparison, we set just two categories for α value: Soft and Hard.
+Soft means α is from uniform distribution (0, 0.5), which results in copy–pasting small number of objects.
+Hard means α is from uniform distribution (0, 1), which results in copy–pasting small and large number of objects simultaneously.
+As summarized in Table 3, there was no significant difference in mPQ for each copy–paste level between Soft and Hard, but there is slight improvement (+0.3) in PQ for each copy–paste level when applying Hard.
+Table 4 summarizes the comparative results for each copy–paste augmentation according to the application of overlapping when copy–pasting.
+In other words, assuming that the number of objects to copy–paste per class was the same, the comparative results between pasting the objects to the candidate boxes (i.e., not overlapping with existing objects) or to a random area (i.e., overlapping with existing objects) are demonstrated.
+Pasting objects to a random area instead of candidate boxes had little effect.

 4. conclusions